-Select the manifest file to use.
-When creating a tally file, the entered values are compared against the manifest file.
+Enable the Check against pipeline manifest switch to compare the entered values in the tally file against the selected manifest file.
 The software warns if there are differing values.
 If you accept the values entered in the tally file then a note record is added to the job file recording the details.